STAT545-UBC/STAT545-UBC-original-website/block010_dplyr-end-single-table.md

 ### Use `rename()` to rename variables

-*NOTE: I am using the development version of `dplyr` which will soon become the official release 0.3.
-If `rename()` does not work for you, try `rename_vars()`, which is what this function is called in version 0.2 on CRAN.
-You could also use `plyr::rename()`, but then you have to be careful to always load `plyr` before `dplyr`.*

-I am in the awkward life stage of switching from [`camelCase`](http://en.wikipedia.org/wiki/CamelCase) to [`snake_case`](http://en.wikipedia.org/wiki/Snake_case), so I am vexed by the variable names I chose when I cleaned this data years ago.
+When I first cleaned this Gapminder excerpt, I was a [`camelCase`](http://en.wikipedia.org/wiki/CamelCase) person, but now I'm all about [`snake_case`](http://en.wikipedia.org/wiki/Snake_case).
+So I am vexed by the variable names I chose when I cleaned this data years ago.
 Let's rename some variables!

 ```r